alcuadrado/ts-plugin-system/README.md

 # Example TS based plugin system

-This project contains three npm packages that show how a Node.js plugin system can use TS, while also letting plugins extend the application types.
+This project contains 4 npm packages that show how a Node.js plugin system can use TS, while also letting plugins extend the application types.

 * `packages/application` is the main package, which defines some types
 * `packages/plugin` is a plugin that extends some of the application's types
+* `packages/plugin2` is another plugin that depends on `packages/plugin2`.
+It uses it internally.
+This plugin also extends the application's types.
-* `packages/consumer` is a package that consumes the application and the plugin, but doesn't directly require the plugin
+* `packages/consumer` is a package that consumes the application and the plugins, but doesn't directly require the plugins.

 The most interesting bits are:
 * How the `plugin` overrides the types.